UTCS-ML-course/utcs-ml-course.github.io/info/class_policy.md

 Ultimately, it is your responsibility to ensure that you personally understand the course material, so be sure you devote concentrated independent effort to solving all the problems.

-- You may use AI-assistants, such as co-pilot, for help with any coding assignments.
+- You should **NOT** use AI-assistants, such as co-pilot, for help with any coding assignments.
 - You may use large language models to assist with superficial grammatical corrections of your writing, but not to provide or suggest content.

 In all cases, you remain personally responsible for the originality, correctness and quality of your submissions.

-## Cross-registration

-You are welcome to cross-register for the course!
-However, we will not make any special extensions or accommodations (beyond those described here, with student support provided via your institution).
-In particular, take careful note of the exam times and be sure you can attend.

-All students need a Kerberos ID to interact with MIT systems (e.g. the Registrar [WebSIS](https://student.mit.edu)).
-Cross-registered students will receive their Kerberos ID once the registration goes through; however, the process can take a while.
-We therefore strongly encourage you to cross register early, if possible, to avoid any delayed access.

 ## Support